aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

   - I used [UaExpert](https://www.unified-automation.com/downloads/opc-ua-clients.html) to determine the NodeId
   - I used GraphiQL to query the GraphQL server.
 Accessed via the following URL:
     - `http://localhost:4000/graphiql/`
-    - Note: ensure that the `config.yaml` file has `GraphiQL: true` in the `GraphQLServer` section.
+    - Esure that the `GraphQLServer` section in the `config.yaml` file has `GraphiQL: true` in.
 See below:
     ```
     GraphQLServer:
       Listeners: